 Dixon has been part of the Acadia team for 29 years.
-In his current role as Director of Neuropsychology Services, he directs client care and provides clinical supervision.
-He oversees the doctoral internship program, helping to guide the applied educational experience and skill development of new clinicians entering the field of psychology and neurorehabilitation.
+In his current role as Director of Neuropsychology Services, he provides clinical supervision and he oversees the doctoral internship program, helping to guide the applied educational experience and skill development of new clinicians entering the field of psychology and neurorehabilitation.
 He enjoys most the opportunity to develop long-term relationships with the individuals Acadia serves, as well as functioning as part of a talented transdiciplinary team of professionals.
 Prior to his work at Acadia, he was the Director of Behavioral Medicine at Lancaster General Hospital for five years.
 He was also a founder and managing partner of Behavioral Healthcare Consultants in Lancaster.
 Dixon is a licensed psychologist and a board-certified clinical neuropsychologist.
 He obtained his Doctorate in Clinical Psychology from Biola University and holds a Bachelor’s degree from Messiah College.

 Anne joined Acadia as a Cognitive Rehabilitation Therapist in 2000.
 Promoted to Clinical Director in 2011, she oversees the operation of the day treatment program at Acadia’s clinic facility, develops and implements clinical program initiatives and with her clinical management team provides supervision to all of Acadia’s clinical staff.
 She oversees the in-service training program and provides direct training to staff.
 She leads the CARF accreditation team at Acadia, ensuring that all standards are met during each 3-year accreditation period.